reaskearth/api/README.md

 ```
 cd reaskapi/example_code
-python3 ./deepcyc_point.py
+python3 ./deepcyc_tcwind_returnvalue.py
-python3 ./deepcyc_pointaep.py
+python3 ./metryc_tcwind_events.py
 ```

-This should leave a `.json` file in the current directory containing the results.
+This should leave a `.json` or `.csv` file in the current directory containing the results.

-## API Authentication
+## Authentication

 The API uses an OpenID Connect (IODC) authentication flow whereby a username/email and password are used to get an access token, which is then used for subsequent API calls.
 Please keep your password in a secure place.